Kato Drys

 Kato Drys (Kάτω Δρυς) is a small village in Cyprus, southwest of Larnaca.
-It is near the villages of Pano Lefkara (4 km), Kato Lefkara (4 km), and Vavla (6 km).

-Its average altitude is 520 meters above sea level.
-The village is set in hilly terrain with narrow, deep valleys, through which flows the Agios Minas river.
+Its average altitude is 520 m above sea level.
+The village is set in hilly terrain with narrow, deep valleys, through which the Agios Minas river flows.

 Kato Drys is pictured on the Cyprus one pound note.

-A significant figure from the village is Saint Neophytos, born in Kato Drys in 1134.
+Neophytos of Cyprus was born in Kato Drys in 1134.
 The house in which he was born still stands today.
-Sir Reo Stakis (1913–2001) was also born in the village.
+Reo Stakis (1913–2001) was also born in the village.

-There is a small church dedicated to the saint located on a hill near the village.
+There is a small church dedicated to Neophytos on a hill near the village.